 Frozen shoulder involves a tightening of the shoulder capsule.
-There is a big correlation with this diagnosis and diabetes and is most common in middle aged women.
-It’s so common in middle aged women, that many professionals simply call this the 50 year old shoulder.
+There is a big correlation between this diagnosis and diabetes and is most common in middle-aged women.
+It’s so common in middle-aged women, that many professionals simply call this the 50-year-old shoulder.
 For this diagnosis the most comfortable positions are going to be similar to the two discussed with rotator cuff tendinopathy, but for a different reason.
 The reason for this is not due to an avascular zone, but to allow the capsule of the joint to have the least amount of stress on it and for the arm to feel fully supported.

 So what’s the best sleeping position?

 For this, I like to have someone on their back with a pillow or two under their shoulder and one keeping their arm slightly out to the side.